-- A: The following matters will be presented for stockholder consideration and voting at the Annual Meeting: - The election of six nominees to serve as directors of the Company until the 2022 annual meeting of stockholders and until successors are duly elected or until the earliest of their removal, resignation or death (Proposal No. 1); - An advisory vote to approve the compensation of the Company's NEOs (Proposal No. 2); and - The ratification of the appointment of KPMG LLP ("KPMG") as our independent public accounting firm for the year ending December 31, 2021 (Proposal No. 3).
+- A: The following matters will be presented for stockholder consideration and voting at the Annual Meeting: - The election of six nominees to serve as directors of the Company until the 2023 annual meeting of stockholders and until successors are duly elected or until the earliest of their removal, resignation or death (Proposal No. 1); - An advisory vote to approve the compensation of the Company's NEOs (Proposal No. 2); - An advisory vote approving the frequency at which future advisory votes on executive compensation - like Proposal No. 2 above - should be conducted (Proposal No. 3); and - The ratification of the appointment of KPMG LLP ("KPMG") as our independent public accounting firm for the year ending December 31, 2022 (Proposal No. 4).